In this section

 Vaping is allowed outside at all our hospitals, and if you vape please be considerate of others and try to vape away from near entrances and open windows.

-To make sure that everyone has the best experience of our Smokefree hospitals, we will be asking everyone if they smoke and will aim to provide a stop smoking medicine within half an hour of them being admitted as a patient.
+To make sure that everyone has the best experience of our Smokefree hospitals, we will be asking everyone if they smoke and will aim to provide a stop-smoking medicine within half an hour of patients being admitted.

 Visiting areas with special requirements